 Fees and Insurance

 Initial Consultation: Our initial consultation takes place in person, at my office, and is a full 50-minute session costing 80 € to be paid in cash.
 During this session we evaluate your goals and our therapeutic “fit.”
-Feeling out a new counselor usually takes two or three sessions and I encourage you to process during our session(s) any hesitations or discomfort you might experience.
-These areas of discomfort could be indications that you would find a better fit with a different counselor or conversely, areas for future growth.
-In either case, verbalizing your mental health needs and your specific interpersonal needs as they relate to counseling is valuable to your overall healing and self-understanding.
+Feeling out a new therapist usually takes two or three sessions and I encourage you to process during our session(s) any hesitations or discomfort you might experience.
+These areas of discomfort could be indications that you would find a better fit with a different therapist or conversely, areas for future growth.
+In either case, verbalizing your mental health needs and your specific interpersonal needs as they relate to psychotherapy is valuable to your overall healing and self-understanding.
 If you or I decide that you would be best served by another clinician, we can discuss referrals to other English-speaking providers in Berlin (there is a sizeable community of us here, reflecting different orientations and styles).
-Most experienced counselors understand and embrace the fact that there is no one style suited to all and certainly no one provider who can work with everyone.
+Most experienced mental health providers understand and embrace the fact that there is no one style suited to all and certainly no one provider who can work with everyone.
 Learning what does not work for you can be as personally useful as learning what does.